SimonAnguish/Elise/README.md

+# Elise
 This is a personal home automation project.
 It is an ongoing project started in May of 2016.
+The original intent is to manage my memory when it comes to household tasks, including grocery shopping, chores, and utility payments.